brpo01/MERN-STACK-3/mern-stack-3.md

 $ cd Todo
 ```

-- In that directory, initialize your project with `git init`, this will create a file called _package.json_ which will house all the global and development dependencies that would be installed.
+- In that directory, initialize your project with `npm init`, this will create a file called _package.json_ which will house all the global and development dependencies that would be installed.
 Follow all of the prompts until the end.

 ```
 $ npm init